 How did you choose which bike builders to include?

 Originally I had a list of around 40 people I wanted on film: mainly friends and people from the custom scene I admired.
 We ended up filming 300 people and could have easily done another hundred.
 About 170 people appear in the final film, which gives a good overview of the custom world.
 They range from shed builders to the rock stars of custom building, such as Shinya Kimura and Roland Sands, so you could say it’s a wide spectrum.

 Did you conclude that custom bike building is in a healthy state?

-Then there’s the guys from Suicide Machine Co with their flat-track builds, following the original ethos of ‘race on Sunday, ride to work on Monday’ and using the Sportster® as an accessible, affordable sport bike.
+Then there’s the guys from Suicide Machine Company with their flat-track builds, following the original ethos of "race on Sunday, ride to work on Monday" and using the Sportster® as an accessible, affordable sport bike.
 If Hooligan racing had been around 15 years ago I just know I would have been right into it.
-For old Harleys® there’s James Jordan of Kingdom of Kicks making some interesting period choppers, and Andy Porter from The Trip Out – a real old-school Harley chopper guy.
+For old Harley® bikes there’s James Jordan of Kingdom of Kicks making some interesting period choppers, and Andy Porter from The Trip Out – a real old-school Harley chopper guy.

 How influential do you feel Harley-Davidson is in the current custom culture?

-Unmistakably, Harley-Davidson is at the epicentre of motorcycle custom culture, because people have been customising Harleys since they were first built – I guess you could say they were literally the first ‘shed-built’ motorcycle.
-There’s such a rich culture with Harley-Davidson and customisation.
+Unmistakably, Harley-Davidson is at the epicentre of motorcycle custom culture, because people have been customizing Harleys since they were first built – I guess you could say they were literally the first "shed-built" motorcycle.
+There’s such a rich culture with Harley-Davidson and customization.
 Harley really understands it because they’ve been involved from the start; it’s part of their DNA and so naturally they understand it better than other manufacturers.

 How can people see the film?

-It can be seen through special viewings at custom motorcycle events, and it’s released worldwide on October 14, then available on streaming services in the New Year.
+It can be seen through special viewings at custom motorcycle events, and it was released worldwide on October 14.
+It will be available on streaming services in the New Year.